pyta-uoft/website/index.md

 ### Simplifiable if statement (R0102) {#R0102}

-This error occurs when you have an `if ... else` statement that can be simplified by using the value of the condition instead of additional `True` and `False` literals.
+This error occurs when we have an `if ... else` statement that can be simplified by using the value of the condition instead of additional `True` and `False` literals.

 ~~~~ {include="R0102_simplifiable_if_statement"}
 ~~~~